Video Conferencing - Making Zoom Accessible

 Hosts control closed captioning settings at the account level.
 The below settings are enabled by default, but hosts can disable them.

 Go to the Virginia Tech Zoom Portal and log in.
-Click Settings then In Meeting (Advanced).
+Click Settings then the Meeting tab.
+Click In Meeting (Advanced).

 1. Under Full transcript, enable Allow viewing of full transcript in the in-meeting side panel.